bespinian/serverless-testing-workshop/README.md

 Testing is crucial in any software project.
 When shifting to a serverless world, we need to accept and embrace multiple paradigm shifts, which also affect how we can test our applications.
 By doing so on multiple layers, we can drastically increase our confidence of releasing code and having minimal impact on the service availability and stability of the software we develop.

 This workshop consists of multiple independent modules which can be done in any order.
-The modules are
+The modules are:

 - [Unit Tests](#unit-tests)
 - [Local Testing](#local-testing)